History of United Kingdom–United States relations: World War II

 Although many of the American people were sympathetic to Britain during the war with Nazi Germany, there was widespread opposition to American intervention in European affairs.
 This was reflected in a series of Neutrality Acts ratified by the United States Congress in 1935, 1936, and 1937.
 However, President Roosevelt's policy of cash-and-carry still allowed Britain and France to order munitions from the United States and carry them home.
 As ambassador to the United States in 1939–40, Lord Lothian supported Lend-Lease and urged Prime Minister Winston Churchill to work more closely with President Franklin Roosevelt.
 His success can be attributed to his understanding of American politics and culture, his skills in traditional diplomacy, his role as intermediary between Churchill and Roosevelt, and the efficiency of Britain's wartime propaganda agencies.

 Winston Churchill, who had long warned against Nazi Germany and demanded rearmament, became prime minister after his predecessor Neville Chamberlain's policy of appeasement had totally collapsed and Britain was unable to reverse the German invasion of Norway in April 1940.
 After the fall of France in June 1940, Roosevelt gave Britain and (after June 1941) the Soviet Union all aid short of war.
 The Destroyers for Bases Agreement which was signed in September 1940, gave the United States a 99-year rent-free lease of numerous land and air bases throughout the British Empire in exchange for the Royal Navy receiving 50 old destroyers from the United States Navy.
 Beginning in March 1941, the United States enacted Lend-Lease in the form of tanks, fighter airplanes, munitions, bullets, food, and medical supplies.
 Britain received $31.4 billion out of a total of $50.1 billion sent to the Allies.
 Roosevelt insisted on avoiding the blunder that Wilson had made in the First World War of setting up the financing as loans that had to be repaid by the recipients.
 Lend lease aid was freely given, with no payments.
-Also there were also cash loans were repaid at low rates over a half-century.
+There were also cash loans were repaid at low rates over a half-century.